June Haver: Personal life

 Haver died from respiratory failure on July 4, 2005, in Brentwood, California, at the age of 79.
 She was buried with MacMurray at Holy Cross Cemetery in Culver City, California.

 Haver was a Republican and supported Dwight Eisenhower during the 1952 presidential election.

 Archive

 The Academy Film Archive houses the Fred MacMurray-June Haver Collection.
-The film material at the Academy Film Archive is complemented by material in the Fred MacMurray and June Haver papers at the Academy's Margaret Herrick Library.
+The film material is complemented by material in the Fred MacMurray and June Haver papers at the academy's Margaret Herrick Library.